-Model and allometric errors are excluded11, as such errors are considered consistent between emissions in the crediting level and crediting periods, and thus the transaction cost and capacity building needed to include far outweigh any benefit in uncertainty determination.
+Model and allometric errors are excluded 19, as such errors are considered consistent between emissions in the crediting level and crediting periods, and thus the transaction cost and capacity building needed to include far outweigh any benefit in uncertainty determination.

 Uncertainty shall be assessed on both activity data and emission factors.
 Errors shall be propagated between sources using Approach 2 (Monte Carlo simulation).
 Monte Carlo simulations shall use the 90% confidence interval and a simulation n of 10,000.
+The bootstrapping method may be used where the probability density function is unknown.
 The simulations will form the basis for estimations both of value and uncertainty at each step, as the simulated sum of components will be more accurate than an arithmetic approach.
-Thus, simulated values should replace arithmetic values in Section $10.^{12}$
+Thus, simulated values should replace arithmetic values in Section 10.20

-Participants must take an uncertainty deduction corresponding to the calculated risk of overcrediting for the calculated emission reductions in accordance with Equation 5.
+Participants must take an uncertainty deduction corresponding to the calculated risk of overcrediting for the calculated emission reductions in accordance with Equation 10.

-At the end of each crediting period the Participant may calculate an uncertainty deduction based on the summed uncertainty of gross emission reductions and removals during the total period of ART participation (calculated from summed reference emissions minus summed crediting period emissions).
+At the end of each crediting period the Participant may calculate an uncertainty deduction based on the summed uncertainty of gross emission reductions and removals during the total period of ART participation (calculated from summed reference emissions minus summed crediting period emissions or removals).
 In cases where the uncertainty contributions to date exceed this total deduction number, additional TREES credits will be issued into the Participant's registry account.